-The cycle of 4-D’s is a simple yet elegant way to help you think about and plan your future.
+The cycle of 4-D’s is a way to help you think about and plan your future.
 Once you learn the system, you will be able to apply it throughout your time at Vanderbilt and beyond—even into retirement.
 You are always in one of the 4-D stages.
 Here are some basic questions to help you figure out where you are and where to start:

 Are you just beginning your career search?
 Need to figure out your strengths and skills?
 Want to start writing a resume?
 Then you are in “Discover.”
 Visit the Discover section below to learn more.